storj/storj/docs/blueprints/forgotten-deletes.md

 }
 ```

 When the satellite receives a PieceDownloadResponse and DeletePiecesRequest is not nil, it will verify the signature and check for the corresponding piece ID.
 If these checks pass, the audit will not count as a failure.
-Further, upon receipt of the first verified DeletePiecesRequest, this means that the entire object to which this segment belongs should not exist and we should delete it.
+Further, upon receipt of the first verified DeletePiecesRequest, this means that the entire object to which this segment belongs should not exist, and we should cancel any remaining downloads and delete the object.

-### Garbage collection

-Garbage collection works by observing the metainfo loop.
-This collects all the piece IDs which a node should have according to the pointer DB at that time.
-The satellite then sends these piece IDs to the storage node, indicating that it should keep these pieces and all pieces which were created after the creation of the bloom filter and delete the rest.

-Instead of proving the pieces were deleted, we will remove the possibility of these pieces being restored.
-To acheive this we will simply run garbage collection from a DB snapshot at a point in time beyond which we will never restore.
-That is, we must decide what is the furthest possible point the past we may restore to and only run garbage collection on a snapshot at or before this point.
-If this is guaranteed, no pieces deleted by garbage collection should ever be reverted by a DB restoration.

 ## Rationale